parfittchris/WhatsForDinner/README.md

   * Test that visualization and data are working

 ### Day 4
+Create the logic that will correctly filter the data from the API and connect it to my app's visualization.
+Create link to recipe location.
 To do:
-Create the logic that will correctly filter the data from the API and connect it to my app's visualization.
   * Code backend logic to filter data based on given inputs
+  * Create link to recipe location
   * Test that visualization works with filtered code

 ### Weekend